 Instructions

-- Wash and peel the taro.
-Sprinkle salt on the taro, rub it with your hands to bring out the sliminess, and then rinse it with water.
-Cut the taro into two or three bite-sized pieces.
+- Wash and peel taro.
+Sprinkle salt over it, rub with your hands to remove the sliminess, and then rinse under running water.
+Cut the taro into 2 to 4 bite-sized pieces each.

-- Mix water, sugar, and mirin in a pot, then add the taro and bring it to a boil.
-Once it's boiling, add the squid and sake, and skim off any scum.
-Cover it with an otoshi-buta and simmer over low heat for 15 minutes.
+- Mix water, mirin, and sugar in a pot.
+Add the taro and bring it to a boil.
+Once boiling, add the squid and sake, and skim off any scum.
+Cover with an otoshi-buta and let it simmer over low heat for 15 minutes.

 - Remove the otoshi-buta, then add soy sauce and sliced ginger.
 Continue simmering for 10 minutes, raising the heat to medium-low.